 Should you replace your water heater?
-All American Air Service Experts Heating & Air Conditioning is here with a couple indicators to look for when choosing whether it’s time to invest in a new water heating system.
+All American Air Service Experts is here with a couple signs to look for when choosing whether it’s time to purchase a new water heating system.

-If your water heater has annual maintenance, you can expect it to last around ten years, depending on the number of occupants in a home.
-Once your water heater is 10 years, it’s probably time to seriously consider replacement, especially before a leak happens.
+If your water heater has annual maintenance, you can expect it to function around 10 years, depending on the number of occupants in a home.
+Once your water heater is 10 years, it’s probably time to seriously think about replacement, especially before a leak happens.

-If the water from your water heater (hot side pipes) is flowing out rusty, it could be a sign that your water heater is rusting on the inside.
-This could create a leak, not to mention impure water.
-Call an expert plumber to have them check if your water heater system is getting ready to give out.
+If the water from your water heater (hot side pipes) is flowing out rusty, it could be a signal that your water heater is rusting on the inside.
+This could result in a leak, not to mention impure water.
+Call an expert plumber to have them check if your water heater system is getting ready to fail on you.

-If you see water around your water heater tank, you could have a leak.
-Ask an expert plumber to come out and inspect your system and they can give you a quote on a new water heater if necessary.
+If you notice water around your water heater tank, you could have a leak.
+Ask an expert plumber to come out and inspect your system and they can provide you a quote on a new water heater if necessary.